-In any case, the next evolutions of business models (including equipment-as-a-service) are being driven by digitally-connected equipment combined with business data and 3rd party information and digitally orchestrate the entire value network for selling customer-specific solutions.
+In any case, the next evolution of business models (including equipment-as-a-service) are being driven by digitally-connected equipment combined with business data and 3rd party information and digitally orchestrate the entire value network for selling customer-specific solutions.
 Equipment-as-a-service requires connected products to make this model cost-attractive.

 Why Manufacturing Companies Need to Have an Answer on “Equipment-As-A-Service”

 Manufacturing companies are looking for differentiators to drive profitable growth even in highly competitive markets, and their customers are interested in

 - lowering the TCO of the products they buy from them

 - reducing their capital investment expenditures – e.g. “turning CAPEX into OPEX”!